edallanpoe/drest_airflow_dbt/README.md

 One significant distinction between sensors and regular operators is that sensors are designed to pause the execution of a task until a specific external state is achieved.
 This could include waiting for a file to appear in a directory, a database record to be updated, or an external API endpoint to return a specific status.
 In contrast, regular operators execute their tasks immediately without any dependency on external conditions.

+> [!TIP]
-#### Best Pratices
+> #### Best Pratices
-When working with sensors in Apache Airflow, it is essential to follow some best practices to ensure smooth and efficient workflow automation.
+> When working with sensors in Apache Airflow, it is essential to > follow some best practices to ensure smooth and efficient > workflow automation.
 Some key best practices include:
+>

-* **Choose the Right Sensor Type**: Apache Airflow provides various sensor types such as HttpSensor, S3KeySensor, and custom sensors.
-It is crucial to select the appropriate sensor type based on the specific task requirements.
+> * **Choose the Right Sensor Type**: Apache Airflow provides > various sensor types such as HttpSensor, S3KeySensor, and custom > sensors.
+It is crucial to select the appropriate sensor type > based on the specific task requirements.
+>

-* **Custom Sensor Development**: Airflow allows extending its functionality by creating custom operators and sensors tailored to meet specific business needs.
-Therefore, consider developing custom sensors if the built-in sensors do not fulfill your requirements.
+> * **Custom Sensor Development**: Airflow allows extending its > functionality by creating custom operators and sensors tailored > to meet specific business needs.
+Therefore, consider developing > custom sensors if the built-in sensors do not fulfill your > requirements.
+>

-* **Avoid Direct Database Manipulation**: Modifying the Airflow metadatabase or directly interacting with it without following best practices may lead to issues.
-Instead, creating SQL sensors for the Airflow metadatabase is recommended.
+> * **Avoid Direct Database Manipulation**: Modifying the Airflow > metadatabase or directly interacting with it without following > best practices may lead to issues.
+Instead, creating SQL sensors > for the Airflow metadatabase is recommended.
+>

-* **Task Timeout Management**: Understanding and configuring task timeouts is crucial for ensuring the proper execution and monitoring of tasks in Airflow.
-It is advisable to learn about common fixes and best practices related to task timeouts.
+> * **Task Timeout Management**: Understanding and configuring > task timeouts is crucial for ensuring the proper execution and > monitoring of tasks in Airflow.
+It is advisable to learn about > common fixes and best practices related to task timeouts.
+>

-* **Performance Tuning**: For optimal performance of Apache Airflow on platforms like Amazon MWAA, following the recommended best practices for tuning and performance optimization is crucial.
-This includes configuring parameters and settings to enhance the overall workflow efficiency.
+> * **Performance Tuning**: For optimal performance of Apache > Airflow on platforms like Amazon MWAA, following the recommended > best practices for tuning and performance optimization is > crucial.
+This includes configuring parameters and settings to > enhance the overall workflow efficiency.

 ### Plugins
 Custom extensions that enhance the core functionality of Airflow.
 It’s to extend the platform’s capabilities by adding custom operators, sensors, hooks, executors, and even web views.
 These plugins are automatically imported when Airflow starts, taking a source from the plugins folder.